kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Of course, there are lots of people online using these products and chatting about it in their forums, but they are a totally different kind of people and professionally producing huge amounts of text.
 The industry has concentrated on lawyers and physicians, obviously successfully.
 Although back then everybody was dreaming of talking with a machine (see Star Trek IV: ["hello computer"](https://www.youtube.com/watch?v=v9kTVZiJ3Uc), 32 secs), not much has happened in the private realm.
 Nowadays we have Siri and Cortana, but sorry, I don't use that.

-Partitioning by day of week -- digression
+Digression: Partitioning by day of week
 ----------

 Back to partitioning.
 I don't need that old data anymore.
 To save time testing partitioning, I just `truncate` that table.